 That’s good.
 Let’s look at the error.
 This is great, actually.

-It says error code.
-So, we did get to see an error.
+It says: Error code.
+We did get to see an error.
 Error.

-All we have to do now is refresh.
-See if we get the answer.
-It's spinning its wheels.
+No need to restart the server—it restarts automatically.
+All we have to do is refresh the browser.
+Let’s see if we get the answer.
+It’s spinning its wheels…

 Look at that.
 Yes.
 Winning.

 Golf.
-You know, and this is just dumping text, right?
-We're not trying to parse it.
-We didn't instruct ChatGPT to give it to us as JSON in some nice format or anything.
+And this is just dumping text, right?
+We’re not trying to parse it.
+We didn’t instruct ChatGPT to give it to us as JSON in some formatted way.

-We're just asking for text and dumping text, which is besides the point, right?
-The whole goal is can we establish a connection to the OpenAI API and send a request and get a result, which we did.
+We just asked for text and dumped text, which is fine.
+The goal was to establish a connection to the OpenAI API and send a request—and get a result.
+Which we did.
 Mission accomplished on this lesson.
 Absolutely.

 Refresh the browser.
 If all goes as expected, our chat message will be sent to the OpenAI API, which will respond with an impressively detailed answer.
 Our route function returns the response.

 In fact, I like that name.
-Let's call it, why don't we change the name?
-Because there's a lot of APIs, right?
-But, you know, Bitcoin, Chuck Norris jokes, whatever.
-We're not using those.
+Let’s change the name—because there are a lot of APIs: Bitcoin, Chuck Norris jokes, whatever.
+But we’re using OpenAI.

 Handle the error.
-We did get an error the first time because I had for zero instead of little o, which I'm really glad we had that error, that mistake.
-And then this standard line at the end.
+We did get an error the first time because I had `4-0` instead of `4-o`, which I’m really glad we saw.
+And then this standard line at the end—

 Yeah.
 Pat on the back.
 Good job.